klahrich/chiefhustler/content/posts/aep.md

 - CapEx means investments in equipment.
 It doesn't include cash used for acquisitions.

-- I haven't included changes in working capital.
+- I haven't included changes in working capital in FCF calculation, out of laziness.
 TBD.

 The conversion from EBITDA to FCF hovers between 50% and 80%, except for a few outliers.